A design system that fully embraces web standards.

 What is M-?

 M- (pronounced "em dash") is a UI library.
-It's small and robust enough to be used as your product's design system or for a basic website.
+It's small and robust enough to be used for basic websites or a shared design system.

 What makes M- special?